 10. VEXCode VR

 VexCode VR allows students to explore the fundamentals of coding by programming virtual robots to complete a variety of challenges.
-The platform provides a dynamic environment where kids can experiment with different coding concepts using a block-based programming language.
+The platform provides a dynamic environment where kids can experiment with different coding concepts using a beginner-friendly block-based programming language.
 The drag-and-drop interface makes it easy for beginners to grasp coding principles and create sequences of commands for their virtual robots.
+And the selection of "Playgrounds" to move robots through provide cool backdrops to keep kids engaged.

 One of VexCode VR's strengths lies in its focus on robotics and real-world applications.
 Through the platform, children can engage in hands-on activities by solving challenges that mimic real-world scenarios.

 For parents looking to support their children's coding journey, Vex Robotics offers additional resources, including robotics kits and competitions that align with the skills learned in VexCode VR.
-To learn the VexCode VR platform with the guidance of a live expert, join the award-winning kids' class Junior Robotics.
+To learn the VexCode VR platform with the guidance of a live expert, enroll your child in an online Junior Robotics.

 11. Replit

 Replit is an innovative and accessible coding platform designed to inspire and educate students.
-With a user-friendly interface and a focus on collaborative coding, Replit provides an ideal environment for children to learn coding skills and engage in creative projects.
+With a user-friendly interface and a focus on collaborative coding, Replit provides an ideal environment for more advanced teen coders to learn programming skills and engage in creative projects.
+The platform’s straightforward interface and integrated development environment (IDE) provide everything students need to code directly from their browsers, without requiring any downloads or installations.

 Through Replit, kids can access a wide variety of coding languages and environments, making it suitable for learners at different levels.
 The platform supports popular languages such as Python, JavaScript, and more, allowing students to explore their interests and gradually advance their coding abilities.